 If the police are investigating your allegations, we will work in conjunction with them to help whenever possible.
-A criminal conviction against your abuser could greatly improve your prospect of recovering compensation and it is therefore common to wait for the outcome of the criminal case before progressing a compensation claim.
+A criminal conviction against your abuser could greatly improve your prospect of recovering sexual abuse, harassment or rape compensation.
+Therefore it is common to wait for the outcome of the criminal case before progressing a compensation claim.

 The next steps

-At the end of the investigation stage, your lawyer will be in a better position to advice on the merits of your case and make a decision on how to proceed.
+At the end of the investigation stage, your lawyer will be in a better position to advise on the merits of your case and make a decision on how to proceed.

-In our experience, the vast majority of claims settle out of court and we will push for an out of court settlement when it is in your interests to do so.
+In our experience, the vast majority of sexual abuse claims settle out of court and we will push for an out of court settlement when it is in your best interests to do so.

 Court appearances for sexual abuse claims